-Pearls Before Swine (#12 in the Albert Campion series), Margery Allingham, 1945 (originally published as Coroner’s Pidgin) My favorite quote: “Nobody, nobody ever killed anyone simply in order to provide an awkward corpse in someone else’s house.”
-Notable characters: Albert Campion, the detective Most memorable scene: Campion in the bath while his servant, Lugg, andContinue reading “Pearls Before Swine by Margery Allingham”
+Pearls Before Swine (#12 in the Albert Campion series), Margery Allingham, 1945 (Pearls Before Swine was originally published as Coroner’s Pidgin) My favorite quote: “Nobody, nobody ever killed anyone simply in order to provide an awkward corpse in someone else’s house.”
+(Sorry, but that’s just hilarious) Notable characters: Albert Campion, the detective who has justContinue reading “Pearls Before Swine by Margery Allingham”

 Comes the Blind Fury, John Saul, 1980 My favorite quote: “All she knew was her anger.
-Her anger and her hatred … ” Notable characters: Michelle Pendleton, the new girl; Amanda, the blind dead girl Most memorable scene: I’m not gonna lie … Amanda, sailing off the cliff … Greatest strengths: I have to say,Continue reading “Comes the Blind Fury by John Saul”
+Her anger and her hatred … ” Notable characters: Michelle Pendleton, the new girl; Amanda, the blind dead girl Most memorable scene: I’m not gonna lie … Amanda, sailing off the cliff … but I’m biased.
+I love itContinue reading “Comes the Blind Fury by John Saul”

 The Long Walk, Stephen King (writing as Richard Bachman), 1979 My favorite quote: “They walked through the rainy dark like gaunt ghosts, and Garraty didn’t like to look at them.
 They were the walking dead.”
 Notable characters: Ray Garraty, the main Walker; McVries, a Walker who befriends Garraty; Stebbins, a Walker with a secret; theContinue reading “The Long Walk by Stephen King”